cmu-sei/terraform-provider-crucible/README.md

 - user_id: The GUID to create this user with.
 Will probably point to an Identity account's GUID.
 Required.
 - name: The name to assign this user.
 Required.
 - role: A role to give this user.
 Optional.
-- is_system_admin: Whether this user is a system admin.
-Computer.

 ## Reporting bugs and requesting features